With so many different lenses on the market today, it’s no wonder that many people are asking “What are Bifocals?”

 It is thought that Benjamin Franklin invented Bifocal lenses in the late 1760s.
 However, evidence now suggests that others may have worn “Split Bifocals” before him.
 As he aged, Franklin required separate glasses for distance and near use.
 Growing tired of constantly changing his spectacles, he decided to do something about it.
 His solution was to cut the lenses from each pair in half.
 He then split the lens into two halves.
 Distance lenses at the top.
 Reading at the bottom.
 Franklin could now use one pair of glasses for clear vision at both distances.
 He originally named them “Double Spectacles”.

 Modern technology has certainly helped to improve Bifocals.
-They are now more durable and stylish.
-As well as more widely available.
+They are now more durable and stylish, as well as more widely available.
 But despite these technological advances, they still work largely in the same way.

 D Seg Bifocals